turingschool/try-turing/popup-lite-brite/html/index.md

 - Elements that live inside of the `body` tags will be displayed on the page.
 - The number of elements and the content inside of the elements in the HTML file usually have a one-to-one correlation with what we see in the browser.
-- Every little character matters - the browser can't assume anything about what we want it to do.
+- Every little character matters.
+The browser can't assume anything about what we want it to do.

 <a href="../css">Next Section: CSS</a>